Fernandez-Trincado/TurbospectrumPy/README.md

  5. `Disclaimer:` The manual analysis is made at your own risks.
 The author is not responsible for wrong applications of their program.
 In case you would like complementary informations, you may contact me directly (jfernandez[at]obs-besancon.fr and/or jfernandezt87[at]gmail.com).

-Instructions to make spectrum synthesis for many APOGEE stars line-to-line:
+Instructions to make spectrum synthesis for many APOGEE stars line-to-line.
+Below are instructions for this:
 --

 In construction ...